contao/docs/docs/dev/framework/content-elements.md

 // contao/dca/tl_content.php
 $GLOBALS['TL_DCA']['tl_content']['palettes']['my_content_element'] = '
     {type_legend},type;
-    {text_legend),title,text;
+    {text_legend),text;
 ';
 ```

-This very simple palette enables a back end user to fill the two fields `title`
+This very simple palette enables a back end user to fill the (pre-existing) field
-and `text` via the create and edit view of this Content Element.
+`text` via the create and edit view of this content element.

 The controller for this content element could look like this: